Collections of residual waste material and site deposit

 – At the Library

-DEPOSIT SITE FOR USUED ELECTRONIC DEVICES
+DEPOT OF USUED ELECTRONIC DEVICES

 Every first Saturday of the month, from April to November, residents can drop their used electronic device at the municipal garage between 9 am and 3 pm